 Now the broadcast will automatically caption the broadcast with no additional set up.

-Once the broadcast has ended you can review & edit the created captions.
 Simply click the text to change what you want it to say.
 Play using the player on the right, and watch as the blue line tracks through and highlights the caption that is currently being played.
 This is the best way to review an entire broadcast.
-Click the Play button on each line to skip to that part of the broadcast.
+Click the play button on each line to skip to that part of the broadcast.

 Find and Replace

-Within the settings, you will also see a Find and Replace Tool.
+Within the settings, you will also see a Find and Replace tool.
 We recommend using this for names and other proper nouns or other uncommon words.
-When captioning our own Webinars, we often have to change "Box cars" to "BoxCast."
+For example, when captioning our own webinars, we often have to change "Box cars" to "BoxCast."

 This allows you to control when a caption shows up on the screen.

 BoxCast has a "Filter Profanity" option that will help prevent mispronounced words not show up as swear words.
 This is enabled for your account automatically.

 You can add a new line at the end of the list of captions by selecting Insert Cue After.

 When you are finished editing, you can click Publish.
 It will take a few minutes for those captions to process and be live for your viewers in the BoxCast Player.
 Feel free to leave the page.
 No further action is required to push those captions live.